jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Unexpected Hurdles Producing Decent Text And Images From PDF Documents.md

 Turns out some PDFs do their image rendering a *scanline* at a time and, boy, let they know it in their output.

-This means that a regular picture image of, say, 100pt height, would bee presented as 100 (sic!) images of 1pt height each.
+This means that a regular picture image of, say, 100pt height, would be presented as 100 (sic!) images of 1pt height each.
 Again, not a problem when you *render* the page for viewing or printing, but when you think you can do some easy, simple content analysis on the PDF to help improve text extraction rates, you’re in for a surprise there: turns out these PDFs come in tripple flavours *at least*:

 - the *easy* ones are where the text is still text (phew!) but the images are *striped* (“scanlined”) and it’s up to you and your heuristics to combine adjacent image strips into a single (rectangular) picture where applicable.
-- then there’s a variation on this theme for arbitrary shaped images, e.g. a camel which had its background masked entirely: in that case you’ll get the *full scanline treatment*: that one camel will show up as a slice of ears, then slices of the head (still the images will bee adjacent vertically but their horizontal offsets will shift, *obviously*) and then not-so-surprisingly you get the hump of the dromedary showing up in the sequence as that would be the next this thee *scanline* would hit while zipping across the page, right?
+- then there’s a variation on this theme for arbitrary shaped images, e.g. a camel which had its background masked entirely: in that case you’ll get the *full scanline treatment*: that one camel will show up as a slice of ears, then slices of the head (still the images will be adjacent vertically but their horizontal offsets will shift, *obviously*) and then not-so-surprisingly you get the hump of the dromedary showing up in the sequence as that would be the next this thee *scanline* would hit while zipping across the page, right?

    If you’re into extracting *images* alongside the page text, you’ve got a bit more work to do in your picture recombination heuristic logic routine right there.